Paul Stuart Appelbaum MD

-- Dr. Paul Appelbaum is a psychiatrist based in New York, NY, with a subspecialty in forensic psychiatry.
+Dr. Paul Appelbaum is a psychiatrist based in New York, NY, specializing in forensic psychiatry.
 He completed his residency in psychiatry at Massachusetts Mental Health Center/Harvard Medical School after earning his MD from Harvard Medical School in 1976.
-He has expertise in depression, psychotherapy, forensic psychiatry, medical ethics, and mental health.
-Dr. Appelbaum has authored many publications, including work on assessment of decisional capacity, informed consent in psychedelic-assisted therapy, ethical challenges in psychiatry, and early intervention in genomic medicine.
-He has received multiple honors, including recognition as one of America's Top Doctors and membership in the Institute of Medicine.
+Dr. Appelbaum's expertise includes forensic psychiatry, medical ethics, depression, psychotherapy, and mental health.
+His recent publications focus on genetic ethics, legal considerations of mental health, and ethical considerations in psychiatric treatment.
+He has been recognized as one of America's Top Doctors and elected as a member of the National Academy of Medicine.

 Education & Training